inductivekickback/mileage/README.md

-The 4J School District expects employees to fill in expense reports for mileage and parking reimbursement using a form that does not automatically calculate distances.
-Employees are instructed to use Google Maps to find the shortest-possible path between all of the building pairs on their forms; with more than 30 possible buildings to visit so this can be quite burdensome.
+The 4j School District expects employees to fill in expense reports for mileage and parking reimbursement using a form that does not automatically calculate distances.
+Employees are instructed to use Google Maps to find the shortest-possible path between all of the building pairs on their forms; with more than 30 possible buildings to visit this can be quite burdensome.

 ### Features
 This program allows the user to: